 And walk among the dapples grass, And pluck till time and times are done

 The silver apples of the moon, The golden apples of the sun.

-Here at Metropolitan Tea, we’ve attempted to weave a blend that we feel might well start a mythological tradition of its own.
+Our partners at Metropolitan Tea have attempted to weave a blend that we feel might well start a mythological tradition of its own.
 Try it and we think you’ll agree.
 Golden Apple Spice Green offers notes of grass and apple peppered with hints of hot spice.
 Raise a cup to the gods!

 A little about our base tea: This tea is based on a Sencha-style green tea from Hunan.
 Interestingly, both green and black teas can be produced from the same bushes.
 During manufacture, the freshly plucked leaves are immediately steamed and then bruised either by machine or hand.
 Next the leaf is pan-fired, a process that imparts a distinctive glossy look and feel, and dried.
 Unscented Senchas typically have dark green, needle shaped leaves and produce a pale green to yellow, very bright and smooth cup with a sweetish, honey-like finish.